 Pulkovo Airport is an international airport in St Petersburg.
 Direct flights connect St Petersburg with many cities across the globe: Paris, Barcelona, Berlin, Istanbul, Rome, London, Dubai, Tel-Aviv, etc.

 Pulkovo Airport is located on the outskirts of St Petersburg, 20 km away from the city.
 Pulkovo consists of one single terminal — Terminal 1.
 Both international and internal flights arrive to / depart from Pulkovo.
 The airport has everything for a comfortable trip: ticket offices, lounges, children playrooms, souvenir shops, coffee houses, and restaurants.

 European low-coster WizzAir offers cheap tickets to flights between St Petersburg and other European cities.
 You can purchase tickets for as low as 30 USD.
 There are flights to St Petersburg from London, Bratislava, Bucharest, Copenhagen, Oslo, Salzburg, Sofia, Stockholm, Vilnius, Bergamo, Venetia, Bologna, Turin, Catania, and Malta.
 Check flights here.

 How to get from Pulkovo Airport to the city centre:

->

-> The best way to get from the airport to your hotel is to take a taxi or to book a transfer.
+The best way to get from the airport to your hotel is to book a transfer.
 A taxi ride from Pulkovo to the centre of St Petersburg will cost you ~ 1200 Rubles (15 USD).
 The ride takes about 80-90 min.

->

-> You may also use public transport.
+You may also use public transport.
 There is no metro station in Pulkovo.
 There is no direct bus or train from Pulkovo to the city centre either.
 Thus, if you want to use public transport, you have to make a change: